After-Shock/Cloudbox-wiki/Pushover.md

 ## PlexPy

-Pushover can send you notifications whenever an event occurs with Plex (e.g. someone starts watching something,  new media is added)
+Pushover can send you notifications whenever an event occurs with Plex (e.g. someone starts watching something,  new media is added, etc)

 1. Enable notifications: [PlexPy](PlexPy#1-accessing-plexpy) -> Settings -> Notification Agents -> Click the gray "bell" icon next to "Pushover" -> and select when you want to be alerted -> Click "close".
 The "bell" icon will turn yellow.